 Allergy Information – Decadent Chocolate, Hazelnut Truffles

-Quick and Easy Chocolate Orange Truffles are gluten-free and vegan and… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, nightshade free, onion free, peanut free, sesame free, soya free.
+Quick and Easy Chocolate Orange Truffles are gluten-free and vegan and… low FODMAP, celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, nightshade free, onion free, peanut free, sesame free, soya free.

 Top Tips – Decadent Chocolate, Hazelnut Truffles